4 Strategies to Help Your Organization Thrive in Ambiguous Times

 Arm your leaders with the skills they need to keep promises even in today’s challenging times, communicate directly about current and changing situations, renew, engage, and retain their teams, co-create a better future for the organization, and collaborate in new and powerful ways.

-Now more than ever in our lifetimes, leaders need support and resources to build their personal skillsets.
+Now more than ever, leaders need support and resources to build their skillsets.
 As you consider how and where to invest in your organization’s leaders, consider the following resources:

 2. Make sure HR is focused on building human capabilities that matter.

-HR needs to be focused on building the human capability that the business needs to succeed.
+HR needs to focus on building the human capability the business needs to succeed.
 RBL’s recent research shows that the degree to which HR functions delivered critical capabilities explains almost 25% of the variance in business results.
-HR functions that can do this are organized in ways that prioritize delivering strategic HR support in the most effective way while efficiently supporting foundational business needs (payroll, benefits, etc.).
+HR functions that can do this are organized in ways that prioritize delivering strategic HR support most effectively while efficiently supporting foundational business needs (payroll, benefits, etc.).

-HR professionals who build human capability start with an understanding of how the business is growing and the skillset to know how to use HR processes to build capabilities required for success.
-They are able to effectively simplify complexity, foster collaboration, and mobilize information.
+HR professionals who build human capability start with an understanding of how the business is growing and the skillset to use HR processes to build capabilities required for success.
+They can effectively simplify complexity, foster collaboration, and mobilize information.

 HR can act as the hub for developing the systems for coping with change.
 By determining the best ways to support performance during uncertainty, HR can help insulate the workforce in preparation for emerging challenges.
 Supporting cross-functional teams and projects can grow agility and lead to competitive advantage.
 Creating a protocol for driving change and giving teams a blueprint to follow eases uncertainty and adds new skills that will continue to be valuable in future endeavors.
 Helping line leaders attract, retain, and elevate diverse talents can ensure you have access to the talent you need to keep your organization running…and growing.